Suruat/vue-2-crumbs/README.md

 # vue-2-crumbs

-Breadcrumbs plugin for Vue.js 2 framework that allows to select parent route in route meta object with no need of sub-routing.
+Breadcrumbs plugin for Vue.js 2 framework allows to select parent route in route meta object with no need of sub-routing.

 ##### Features:
 - [Setting parent](#simple-example) route without need to actually nest it in children array